-There will be one exam during the semester that will be written exams given during class.
-These will correspond to the final exams for Math 101.
-The exam is worth 100 points.
+There will be two exams during the semester that will be written exams given during class.
+These will correspond to the final exams for Math 101 and for Math 102 respectively.
+Each is worth 100 points.
 If you are ill or an unexpected event happens, and you cannot make it to the exam, you have one week to make it up.